cuspaceflight/CamPyRoS/README.md

 - Variable mass and moments of inertia models

 ## Getting started
+Download the repo and unzip into your preferred location, if you want to use this like a normal library (i.e. not just from within this directory you will need to move the CamPyRoS folder to your system path).
+Then install the dependencies as below:
 ### Anaconda (recommended)
 Some dependencies are not properly configured to use pip so it is recommended to create a conda enviroment with the `enviroment.yml` file.